An Ultimate Guide to Rent in Dubai – Costs Revealed for Both Tenants and Landlords

 • Maintenance Charges

 In general, the maintenance charges are covered by the landlord.
-Maintenance costs include those associated with the common areas of the building, such as the elevators, lobbies, or any place for recreational purposes.
-On the other hand, in-house maintenance costs, such as those associated with plumbing, electrical repairs, or any other, need to be confirmed by the landlord.
+Maintenance costs are associated with the common building areas, such as elevators, lobbies, and any recreational spaces.
+On the other hand, in-house maintenance costs include plumbing, electrical repairs, or any other needs to be confirmed by the landlord.

 • Additional Costs

-In addition to the above costs, it’s also important to take note of certain additional costs that you might need to pay if you are looking for apartments for rent in Dubai.
+In addition to the above costs, it’s important to note the additional costs that you need to pay if you are looking for apartments for rent in Dubai.

 1. Cost of Moving